 the Pill to protect against STDs.

-Abstinence (the decision to not
+Abstinence (the decision

-always prevents pregnancy and STDs.
+that always prevents pregnancy and STDs.

 Possible Side Effects